RISE-NG-ML/riseng-ltfu-ml/README.md

 1. In the terminal run `conda info -e` to check what environments are installed.
 2. If you would like to use en existing environment you use the command `conda activate <environment name>`
 3. To create a new environment, run `conda create -name RISE38 python=3.8`.
 Then run `conda activate RISE`.
-3. Run `conda list` to check the installed packages. **Note:** If you are using and existing environment (i.e.not RISE38), packages will have to be installed individually.
+3. Run `conda list` to check the installed packages. **Note:** If you are using an existing environment (i.e.not RISE38), packages will have to be installed individually.
 For the newly created `RISE38` environment, in the open terminal window run
 `pip install -r requirement.txt`.
 Then run `conda list` to check if packages are installed.

 ## Folder Structure